ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ## Conclusion

-Elektra does not hard code any configuration data in your application.
+Elektra does not hardcode any configuration data in your application.
-Using the `default` specification, we even can startup applications without any configuration file _at all_ and still do not have anything hard coded in the applications binary.
+Using the `default` specification, we even can startup applications without any configuration file _at all_ and still do not have anything hardcoded in the applications binary.
 Furthermore, by using cascading keys for `kdbGet()` and `ksLookup()` Elektra gives you the possibility to specify how to retrieve configuration data.